legends2k/blog/content/note/site_customizations.md

 \sum_{i=0}^n i^2 = \frac{(n^2+n)(2n+1)}{6}
 $$

 _MathJax_ is the go-to solution in browsers.
 The _display math_ (MathJax lingo) works with no quirks; inline math doesn't work properly by default; I'd to [stuff][hugo_markdown_quirk] to get it working.
-I added a custom parameter in the markdown's frontmatter, which is later used in a partial HTML document to include the [necessary script][hugo_markdown] tag for markdown.
+I added a custom parameter in the markdown's front matter, which is later used in a partial HTML document to include the [necessary script][hugo_markdown] tag for markdown.
 MathJax may work-up `<code>` tags, and the workaround for this is shown in the documentation.
 The `TeX-AMS-MML_HTMLorMML` configuration is used, but this should be tested out in all browsers since I remember this getting rendered appallingly in Firefox for the [_2D Transforms 101_][transforms_101] presentation; I'd to resort to `TeX-AMS-MML_SVG` in its case.

 [hugo_markdown_quirk]: http://github.com/spf13/hugo/issues/1666#issuecomment-225316394
 [hugo_markdown]: http://gohugo.io/tutorials/mathjax/